ntustison/LAMNrFlows/Manuscript/methods.md

 # Methods

 Our proposed imputation and synthesis framework comprises two main components: training and inference.
-We describe each below and summarize implementation details for reproducibility.
+We describe each below and then summarize open-source implementation details for reproducibility.

 ## Training